Arnold Palmer remembered as 'King of the fairways'

 NICK FALDO, BRITISH SIX-TIMES MAJOR CHAMPION

-"When Arnold came over in the 60s and wins two in a row, that I believe saved the (British) Open championship, or globalised it as you call it now."
+"When Arnold came over in the 60s and wins two in a row, that I believe saved the (British) Open championship, or globalized it as you call it now."

 MARTIN SLUMBERS, CHIEF EXECUTIVE OF THE R&A